amchagas/kerko/README.md

 cache has changed since the last update, it performs a full rebuild of the search index, otherwise it skips to the next step.

-The third and last step reads the list of file attachments from the cache, with their MD5 hashes.
+The third and last step reads the list of file attachments from the search index, with their MD5 hashes.
 It compares those with the available local copies and downloads new or changed files from Zotero.
 It also deletes any local files that may no longer be used.

 Normally, all steps are always executed.
 But under certain circumstances it can be useful to execute a given step individually, e.g., after changing some